Udayan-P/Zoopocalypse/Sans/json_spec.md

 # JSON Specification for "Guess the Animal From Pic" Challenge

 ## Description
-This challenge presents the user with an image of an animal and asks them to guess which animal it is.
-The challenge includes multiple-choice options, hints, and metadata required to render the puzzle.Further possible modifications of this challenge include reducing photo resolution to increase difficulty
+This challenge presents the user with a blurred image of an animal and asks them to guess which animal it is.
+The challenge includes multiple-choice options, hints, and metadata required to render the puzzle.Further current modifications of this challenge include reducing photo resolution to increase difficulty

 ## JSON Structure